hpfast/webmapping_for_beginners_wiki/Leaflet-step-1.md

 Practice with different tiles, coordinates and zoom levels to make your own base map.

-:white_check_mark: Try to zoom your map to the place where you live or work!
+ :arrow_forward: Try to zoom your map to the place where you live or work!

-:white_check_mark: Looking for a specific place to centre on?
+ :arrow_forward: Looking for a specific place to centre on?
 Find your coordinates here: [http://www.mapcoordinates.net/en](http://www.mapcoordinates.net/en)

-:white_check_mark: There are many different tile providers!
+ :arrow_forward: There are many different tile providers!
 Just copy their code given, replacing your own code starting from `L.tileLayer (... );` Try out some different styles.

 Another free tile provider is [maps.stamen.com](maps.stamen.com).
 These even provide 3 varieties: